JAYARAJ2014/UnitTestDemo/README.md

 You should get `Build succeeded`

 Rename the UnitTest1.cs to FizzBuzzTest

 Rename the Test class to FizzBuzzTests

-Rename the Class1 in FizzBuzz project to FizzBuzz Rename the namespace to NumberGimmicks (To avoid confusion of class and namespace being same) Run a `dotnet build` you should get build succeeded and `dotnet test` you should see passed and failed tests status on command line.
+Rename the Class1 in FizzBuzz project to FizzBuzz

+Rename the namespace to NumberGimmicks (To avoid confusion of class and namespace being same).

+Run a `dotnet build` you should get build succeeded and `dotnet test` you should see passed and failed tests status on command line.

 Nothing important at this moment.This is just a sanity check

 Import NumberGimmicks namespace ` using FizzBuzz` in FizzBuzzTest